Khoi412/Hackathon1_Healthcare_Insurance_Cost_Analysis/README.md

 ## Analysis techniques used
 * List the data analysis methods used and explain limitations or alternative approaches.
+* - Descriptive analytics to showcase past data on personal and geographical influences on Health Insurance costs.
+* - Diagnostics analytics to find correlations between certain factors on Health Insurance costs.
+* - Predictive analytics to use past data to forecast future costs on Healt Insurance costs.

 * How did you structure the data analysis techniques.
 Justify your response.
 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?